chendingyan/Robotics/README.md

 - [ ] Simple On/Off Forward/Backward Control with Touch Sensors
 - [ ] Forward/Backward Proportional Servoing with the Sonar Sensor
 - [ ] Wall Following

+## Week 4 questions

+In theory the minimum range should be 0cm and the maximum range is 254cm.
+After observation, we found that 255 means it cannot detect the distance or something goes wrong.
+It always happens when we put the surface too close to the sensor camera.
+And in reality, our sensor has minimum range about 7cm and it will detect mistake error when the distance smaller than 3cm.